javisantana/javisantana.com/_micro/2019-06-30-joinable-api.md

 WHERE date = yesterday() ...
 ```

-That's already supported by Postgres using FDW (and all databases have a way to fetch remote data)
+fetching remote data is already supported by Postgres using FDW (and all databases have a way to fetch remote data)
 but the problem is getting the data from the service.

 The service would need to provide: